DARSHAN-DEVIL/polydoc/md_files/PolyDoc_Research_Paper.md

 # PolyDoc AI: A Free, Self‑Hosted Multilingual Document Understanding System with Specialized Indic Language Support

 ## Abstract
-We present PolyDoc AI, an open-source, end‑to‑end system for multilingual document understanding that integrates OCR, Indic language detection, transformer-based NLP, vector search, and a modern web interface.
-The stack combines FastAPI, Python, and open-source models (Sentence‑Transformers, BART/DistilBART, RoBERTa QA), with Tesseract/EasyOCR for OCR, FAISS/MongoDB for retrieval, and a React front end [3-5,6-8].

-Natural Language Processing (NLP) enables information extraction from unstructured text by combining tokenization, representation learning (embeddings), and task-specific inference (summarization, QA).
-In PolyDoc, multilingual sentence embeddings power semantic retrieval; transformer pipelines generate summaries and answers; and bilingual responses are produced for Indic scripts.
-We validate performance across formats (PDF/DOCX/PPTX/Images) and 12 languages (11 Indian + English), showing practical accuracy and latency for real-world use [6-8].
+PolyDoc AI is a free, self‑hosted system for multilingual document understanding that unifies classical OCR with script‑aware processing and modern transformer models to turn heterogeneous files into searchable knowledge and conversational answers.
+The backend integrates EasyOCR/Tesseract for OCR, a hybrid Indic language detector that combines langdetect probabilities with Unicode script ranges, sentence‑transformer embeddings for semantic retrieval via FAISS (with optional MongoDB persistence), and BART/DistilBART and RoBERTa‑SQuAD2 pipelines for summarization and question answering.
+The frontend provides a modern React interface and WebSocket chat for interactive use.
+Documents across formats (PDF, DOCX, PPTX, images, HTML/Markdown, JSON/TXT) are parsed into overlapping, sentence‑aware chunks that are embedded, indexed, and queried with retrieval‑augmented generation.
+We validate the design on English and Indic scripts (e.g., Hindi, Kannada) using in‑repo documents and an internal test suite, showing improved Indic language detection over a langdetect‑only baseline on short spans, robust OCR through an EasyOCR‑first/Tesseract‑fallback policy, and high Recall@k for answer‑bearing chunks on CPU‑only hardware with seconds‑level latency.
+We release code, evaluation scripts, and instructions to support reproducibility and local deployment without API costs.
 ## 1. Introduction
 India’s linguistic landscape—22 official languages and diverse scripts—creates a persistent gap between document content and accessible insight.
-Enterprise archives, government workflows, and research repositories increasingly require multilingual indexing, search, and on‑demand understanding.
-PolyDoc AI addresses this gap with a free, self‑hosted system that turns heterogeneous documents into searchable knowledge and conversational context, with a focus on Indic scripts.
-From ingestion to interactive Q&A, PolyDoc’s story is one of unifying classic OCR, script-aware processing, and modern transformer models in a cohesive pipeline that anyone can deploy without API costs.
+Enterprise archives, government workflows, and research repositories increasingly require multilingual indexing, search, and on‑demand understanding at low cost and under strict privacy constraints.
+A practical solution must accept mixed collections (born‑digital PDFs, office files, web pages, scanned images), handle noisy layouts, detect scripts and languages reliably for short spans, retrieve semantically relevant context across languages, and answer questions or summarize content with predictable latency on commodity hardware.

+PolyDoc AI addresses these requirements with a free, self‑hosted pipeline that brings together: (i) robust parsing and OCR with a hybrid EasyOCR/Tesseract policy, (ii) a hybrid Indic language detector that fuses langdetect posteriors with Unicode script composition, (iii) multilingual sentence embeddings for semantic retrieval (FAISS) with optional persistence in MongoDB, and (iv) transformer pipelines for English abstractive summarization and extractive/bilingual strategies for Indic scripts, plus a RoBERTa‑SQuAD2 QA head over retrieved context.
+The system exposes a FastAPI service layer (/upload, /search, /chat, /analyze, /estimate‑time) and a modern React frontend for interactive analysis and chat.

+The core design goals are accuracy, transparency, and deployability.
+Accuracy is pursued through script‑aware OCR routing, mixed‑signal language identification, and retrieval‑augmented generation.
+Transparency comes from explicit chunking and metadata, deterministic search over normalized embeddings, and clear evaluation metrics (CER/WER for OCR, Recall@k/MRR/NDCG for retrieval, EM/F1 for QA).
+Deployability is achieved by CPU‑friendly defaults, small multilingual models (MiniLM‑L12, DistilBART fallback), and conservative memory behavior.

+This paper documents the architecture and algorithms, reports empirical observations on a small but diverse test suite (English/Hindi/Kannada), and releases artifacts for reproducibility.
+Beyond demonstrating feasibility, PolyDoc’s contribution is to show that a principled, script‑aware pipeline paired with compact multilingual models can deliver useful accuracy and latency without proprietary APIs, while remaining extensible to future components (layout transformers, fine‑tuned OCR, GPU acceleration) and broader Indic coverage.

 ## 2. Literature Survey
 - Multilingual OCR for Indic Scripts (Mathew et al., DAS 2016): Proposes word-level script identification followed by script‑specific RNN‑CTC recognizers.
 Demonstrates that hierarchical M‑OCR (script separation + per‑script OCR) outperforms flat bilingual/trilingual OCRs; highlights Indic challenges (matra confusion, long-range dependencies) and reports >95% accuracy across large corpora with better Hindi performance than popular OCR tools [1].